Senzing/ibm-icp4d-guide/README.md

 1. Review helm values in `${GIT_REPOSITORY_DIR}/helm-values/senzing-package.yaml`.
     1. `senzing.optSenzingClaim` is the Persistent Volume Claim for use by Senzing as `/opt/senzing`.

-1. Review helm values in `${GIT_REPOSITORY_DIR}/helm-values/senzing-package-sleep.yaml`.
-    1. `senzing.optSenzingClaim` is the Persistent Volume Claim for use by Senzing as `/opt/senzing`.

 1. Perform Helm install.
 Example:

     ```console